 How long will I have to redeem my Future Cruise Credit?

-Future Cruise Credits are valid through December 31, 2021 or 12 months from your original canceled sail date (whichever is longer) and can be used for any open sailings at the time of booking.
+Future Cruise Credits are valid through April 30, 2022 and can be used for any open sailings at the time of booking.

 Can you get your money back if you cancel a cruise?